Understanding Low Back Pain: Common Mistakes and Simple Fixes

 Lateral band walks

-Mistake #5: Training Through Pain
+Mistake 5: Training Through Pain

-Pushing through back pain makes patterns worse.
+Pushing through back pain can worsen existing patterns.

 The Fix:

-Use the Pain Traffic Light System:
+Utilize the Pain Traffic Light System:

-Green: mild pressure → continue
+Green: mild pressure → continue exercising

-Yellow: tightness → modify
+Yellow: tightness → modify your activities

-Red: sharp pain → stop & regroup
+Red: sharp pain → stop and reassess

 You’re Not Broken — You Can Fix What’s Causing Low Back Pain

-Small changes → big relief.
+Small changes can lead to significant relief.